sindrsh/mathworld/README.md

 ## About The Project
 "MathWorld" is the working title of an educational math game.
 At the moment, the prosject consists of 'movie room' presenting selected methods for elementary calculations.
-You can check out the movie room [here](https://sindrsh.itch.io/videoroom)
+You can check out the movie room [on ithc.io](https://sindrsh.itch.io/videoroom).

 ## Built With
 * [Godet (GDScript)](https://godotengine.org/)